 Constantia is also a great area if you like to be active.
 You can enjoy gentle woodland strolls, mountain bike rides or a more strenuous hike up the mountain.
 All the better to indulge at some of the many notable Constantia restaurants.

-You’ll want to visit Kirstenbosch gardens, or perhaps head to the beach and enjoy a trip around the Cape Peninsula.
-All of these activities are better accessed from the Constantia hotels than hotels in the city centre or Waterfront.
+Some people think that hotels in Constantia are too far from the action!
+The reality is that Cape Town is only 20-25 minutes away by car.
+And important to note – Cape Town, much less than most cities, is NOT just about the city centre.
+You’ll want to visit Kirstenbosch gardens, or perhaps head to the beach and most people take a trip around the Cape Peninsula.
+All of these activities are better accessed from the Constantia hotels than city or Waterfront hotels.
 The beaches of False Bay and the charming quirky fishing villages of Kalk Bay and St James are only 10-15 minutes away for example.

 Need a little help?
 View our Safari Guide to help you get started